obsidianmd/obsidian-help/en/Teams/Security considerations.md

 cssclasses:
   - soft-embed
 ---
-This page details some of the security information and considerations you may need to know for your team.
+2This page details some of the security information and considerations you may need to know for your team.

 Please be sure to read our official [Security](https://obsidian.md/security) page to review our independent audits before reviewing this page.